aziis98/website-2023/src/pages/articles/go-stats-server.md

 ### TCP Server improvements

-I made the server host configurable with an environment variable and also added a nice log message when the server starts.
+The code for the TCP server remained mostly the same, but I made the server host configurable with an environment variable and also added a nice log message when the server starts.

 ```go
 func startTCPServer() error {